Edible Candy Cane Slime (with Peppermint Extract!)

 Red marshmallow fluff slime mixture stirred with spoon.

 You probably won’t be able to combine the ingredients completely this way, and that’s totally normal.
-But if you combine them as much as you can, the spoon should get the process started and stop the food colouring from staining your hands too much.
+But if you combine them as much as you can, the spoon should get the process started and stop the food coloring from staining your hands too much.

 7. Knead Slime